Skip to Main Content

 Borrowing and returning books

 Most books in the Library can be borrowed.
-You may collect them from the shelves yourself and take them to a Self-service Point to borrow.
-You'll need your Campus Card to borrow books.
+You may collect them from the shelves yourself and take them to a Self-Service Point to borrow - don't forget your Campus Card!

 Loan allowances

-All students may borrow up to 25 items at any one time for up to 6 weeks, subject to recall.
+All students may borrow up to 25 items at any one time for up to 6 weeks, subject to recall if someone else needs them.

 Returning books